Cranbaerry/A.R.E.S/README.md

 Thx to [Requi](https://github.com/RequiDev) for [ReMod.Core](https://github.com/RequiDev/ReMod.Core), we use this as our button API within ARES!

+Thx ro Kirai for the code bhind our force clone patch!

 Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with ARES!

 And special thanks to [cassell1337](https://github.com/cassell1337) for development assisted development of the GUI and total development of the API!